Tel: 0115 877 1151 Mob: 07900 988979

-Please find a selection of commonly asked questions regarding Loft Conversions and Loft Conversion Work.
+I’ve included a selection of commonly asked questions regarding Loft Conversions and Loft Conversion Work for you.

 Q1.
 Can I get a free quote

-Our quotes are all free and are valid from the quotation date for three months, unless a contract to carry out the conversion is signed within this time.
-In that case, the quotation remains valid until the completion of the conversion.
+Our quotes are free and valid for 3 months from the quotation date, unless a contract to carry out the conversion is signed within this period.
+In that case, the quotation remains valid until the conversion is completed.

 Q2.
 Is my roof high enough for a conversion?